pflanze/coding/NODE-JS/dig-into-nodeJS/NOTES.md

 #### What is a Standard I/O ?

+In computer programming, standard streams are preconnected input and output communication channels between a computer program and its environment when it begins execution.
+The three input/output (I/O) connections are called standard input (stdin), standard output (stdout) and standard error (stderr).

+By convention, UNIX assigns the file numbers 0, 1, and 2 to the standard input, output, and error streams.
+Some programs use UNIX style I/O with these file numbers in place of standard I/O to stdin , stdout , and stderr , but this practice is nonportable.

 Standard I/O is a set of three streams that model input and output to a program.

 those are file descriptors that reference input, output and second channel of output called error.